 “Go down to navigation and start tracking them from their pings.
 We’ll move when they are furthest from us.”

 “OK.”
 Hemi moved down to the navigation table.
-For the next 15 minutes every time he heard a ping from the Grackle he looked at the ranging equipment on the sonar and marked down the searching sub’s precise location on the chart.
+For the next fifteen minutes, every time he heard a ping from the Grackle, he looked at the ranging equipment on the sonar and marked down the searching sub’s precise location on the chart.
 Some of his dots were wildly off in random directions because the deep scattering layer was interfering with the ranging equipment.
 But the Grackle sent out so many active pings that Hemi was able to chart an accurate course of their movement.
-It was a circle that began where the Prospect had dropped through the deep scattering layer, and turned in a miles-long arc away from that point.
+It was a circle that began where the Prospect had dropped through the deep scattering layer and turned in a miles-long arc away from that point.

-“Percy,” Hemi called up to the control room as the latest ping showed their pursuers at nearly five nautical miles away, “it looks like they are at the apogee of their search arc.
+“Percy,” Hemi called up to the control room as the latest ping showed their pursuers at nearly five nautical miles away.
+“It looks like they are at the apogee of their search arc.
 Now might be a good time to move.”

-“Thanks Hemi.
+“Thanks, Hemi.
 Keep plotting them.
 Can you also give me a random course in some direction away from them?
 True fuckin’ random, if you can.”

 “One moment.”
 Hemi pulled a book off the shelf above the navigation table that contained nothing but a million random numbers, plus instructions for selecting one of the numbers at random.
 Hemi looked at the chart and estimated about a dozen possible directions they could move that would take them away from the Grackle.
 Then he used the book to select a random number which he transposed into one of his dozen courses.
-“Here’s a true random bearing Sylvia: 163 degrees.”
+“Here’s a true random bearing, Sylvia: 163 degrees.”

-“OK Bastian, make it three knots, come about to 1-6-3.”
+“OK, Bastian, make it three knots, come about to 1-6-3.”

 Bastian shifted the throttle slightly forward and the speed needle raised slowly off its zero pin.
 He turned the rudder wheel and the boat leaned slightly into the turn.

-“Keep her fuckin’ level Gregory—we’re too deep to make any mistakes,” said Percy.
+“Keep her fuckin’ level, Gregory—we’re too deep to make any mistakes,” said Percy.

 Gregory gave a gentle nudge to the bow plane control wheel so the boat would come up just a hair with the new forward momentum on it.